modella/auth/Readme.md

 # auth

   Server-side plugin for modella.
-Supports auto-salting, password hashing (using pbkdf2) and authorization.
+Supports auto-salting, password hashing (using pbkdf2) and authentication.

 ## Example